IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 The player has a total of 5 augment slots.
 The first augment slot is unlocked after the intro dungeon.
 Additional slots are unlocked by playing the story dungeons.
-Augments can drop from regular enemies (low change) and are guaranteed to drop from bosses.
+Augments can drop from regular enemies (low chance) and are guaranteed to drop from bosses.
 Each augment will have 1, 2 or 3 effects (in case they are the same effect, they will stack).
 The amount of effects determines the quality of the augment.
 The effects are decided randomly by the game when the augment is dropped.
-To allow build crafting for the player, it is possible to destroy one augment and the one of its effects onto another augment, overwriting one of its effects.
+To allow build crafting for the player, it is possible to destroy one augment and to move one of its effects onto another augment, overwriting one of its previous effects.
 The most effects will have percentage values.
 This means that effects of the same type will stack multiplicative.

 #### 2.2.7.1 List of Effects